kazoo-ansible/kazoo-ansible/README.md

   and RabbitMQ to allow lots of cluster custimization
 - Publishes roles to Ansible Galaxy to allow easy integration into custom playbooks
+- Easy to install using included bootstrap scripts

 ## Desired Future Improvements
 - Support for multiple zones